Foreverskyin0216/playword/README.md

 })
 ```

+See more details on getting the API key [here](https://platform.openai.com/api-keys).

 ### Use a custom endpoint

-Pass the `baseURL` and the `apiKey` to PlayWord options to connect to a custom endpoint.
-You can also set other OpenAI options with this method.
+If you want to use a custom endpoint, pass the `apiKey` and `baseURL` to `openAIOptions`.

 ```typescript
 const playword = new PlayWord(page, {